Retro cycling is the new buzzword

-It’s a fun weekend where other enthusiasts like Trevor, polish up their ‘latest love’ and proudly display them at the ‘show and shine’.
+It’s a fun event where other enthusiasts like Trevor, polish up their ‘latest love’ and proudly display them at the ‘show and shine’.
 There’s always a risk that Trev will bring another bike home that he ‘just had to have’.

 Sunday is when it gets a little more serious!
 Well, not really that serious!

 The Medio Fondo is 85 kilometres.
 The Grande Fondo – 137 kilometres.
 Riders in both events leave the Noosa Marina early on Sunday morning returning early afternoon, somewhat exhausted.